The Best Places to Live in Birmingham

 Perry Barr & Great Barr

 With the recent announcement of Birmingham hosting the 2022 Commonwealth Games, Perry Barr and Great Barr are poised to reap the rewards thanks to proposed developments in the area.
 The largest of the Commonwealth Games venues will be the existing Alexander Stadium in Perry Barr, which will see an increase of its capacity to 50,000.

-Solihull has excellent primary schools, secondary schools and overall quality of life, Solihull frequents lists of best places to live in the UK.
-It is also home to two of the most affluent streets in Birmingham, holding average house prices over £1m.
+Solihull BID claims it’s ‘one of the best places to live and work in England’.
+It’s not hard to see why: in addition to the energetic ‘evening economy’ of theatres, cinemas and restaurants, excellent primary and secondary schools make it a prime neighbourhood for families.
+Two of Birmingham’s most affluent streets are situated here (with average house prices over £1m), too.
 Solihull also offers close proximity to Resorts World – one of Birmingham’s largest entertainment complexes, providing fine bars, restaurants and designer retail outlets.

 Sutton Coldfield & Four Oaks

 Officially The Royal Town of Sutton Coldfield, this suburban town lays claim to the city’s most expensive property, with a hefty £7.5m price tag.
 The largest attraction in Sutton Coldfield and Four Oaks is undoubtedly it’s beautiful park, a 2,400 acre nature reserve with bike paths and a lake, drawing people out of Birmingham’s concrete jungle to detox in rich greenery.